FIWARE/tutorials.Step-by-Step/docs/iot-over-mqtt.md

 ## Enabling Context Broker Commands

-Having connected up the IoT Agent to the IoT devices, we now need to inform the Orion Context Broker that the commands are available.
-In other words we need to register the IoT Agent as a [Context Provider](context-providers.md) for the command attributes.
+Having connected up the IoT Agent to the IoT devices, the Orion Context Broker was informed that the commands are now available.
+In other words the IoT Agent registered itself as a [Context Provider](context-providers.md) for the command attributes.

 Once the commands have been registered it will be possible to ring the **Bell**, open and close the **Smart Door** and switch the **Smart Lamp** on and off by sending requests to the Orion Context Broker, rather than sending UltraLight 2.0